Kirbologist/Raman-Scattering-Code-Conversion/README.md

 SMARTIES was written by Walter Somerville, Baptiste Auguié, and Eric Le Ru (copyright 2015); neither me, nor T. Plakhotnik wrote any of the original code.
 The package is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 You may find the original SMARTIES package here: https://www.wgtn.ac.nz/scps/research/research-groups/raman-lab/numerical-tools/smarties

-The code in TensorMatrixCast.h was written by DavidAce on the following stackoverflow thread: https://stackoverflow.com/questions/48795789/eigen-unsupported-tensor-to-eigen-matrix (accessed 17 Dec 2021)
+The code in tensor_matrix_cast.h was written by DavidAce on the following stackoverflow thread: https://stackoverflow.com/questions/48795789/eigen-unsupported-tensor-to-eigen-matrix (accessed 17 Dec 2021)

+Parts of the Eigen 3.4.0 library have been included under the MPL2 license and parts of the Boost 1.77.0 library have been included under the Boost license.
+Eigen and Boost were made by their respective developers listed on their websites, which neither myself nor T. Plakhotnik are a part of.